jiangyuan-li/Deep-Spatio-Temporal/README.md

 ```

 ### Wind speed forecasting
 The model performance on wind speed forecasting is validated on NREL WIND dataset (https://www.nrel.gov/wind/data-tools.html).
-We select one wind farm with 100 turbines from Wynoming.
+We select one wind farm with 100 turbines from Wyoming.
 To get data, first run
 ```
 python getNRELdata.py
 ```